siddsabata/DiffCoEx/README.md

+# DiffCoEx
+This was a group project done for 02-601, Programming for Scientists, taught at Carnegie Mellon University.

+Authors: Jason Hyun, Darrick Lo, Siddharth Sabata, and Katherine Wang

+### Background
+In this project, we created a streamlined Go-R data pipeline to speed up data processing and significance testing of gene coexpression results from microarray data.
+A user friendly interface was created using R-Shiny to simplify viewing the results.

 Note: Generative AI used for this project

+### Package dependencies
 Make sure you have RStudio installed with the latest version of R.
-### Package dependencies
 WGCNA
 Shiny
 CoXpress